 What happens at your appointment

-Your GP will look in your ears to see if your tinnitus is caused by something they can treat, such as an ear infection or a build-up of earwax.
+The GP will look in your ears to see if your tinnitus is caused by something they can treat, like an ear infection or a build-up of earwax.

 They might also check for any hearing loss.